1. Learn the language

 4. See more of Italy

 Italy has plenty of treasures to explore, from its many Unesco World Heritage sites to bustling cities, breathtaking mountains, secluded beaches and more.
 You're missing out if you spend your time here confined to one town.
-To get started, here are some under-the-radar Italian destinations (and some more), day trips from Rome, and a literary-inspired travel itinerary.
+To get started, here are some under-the-radar Italian destinations, day trips from Rome, the highlights of the 2018 cultural capital, fairytale views, and some unforgettable train rides.

 5. Join a club